victorshp/helpful-atm/README.md

 ## General information
 :star::star::star:**IMPORTANT**:star::star::star:
-To interact with the API and perform CRUD operations, one needs a user and an API token.
+To interact with the API and perform CRUD operations, one first needs to signup and an receive a user email and user API token.
 To create a user, access the [Heroku App](http://helpful-atm.herokuapp.com/) and create a user.
 The API token will be sent to the email you registered when signing up.

 `Alternatively, you can clone this repo and create a user in the Terminal.`